CEI-lab/ece3400-2017/docs/lab4.md

 ## ECE 3400 Fall ’17

 ### Objective
 In this lab, you will be working on the final major component of your project: radio communication.
-You will also extend the work you did in Lab 3 to draw the maze on a VGA monitor using the FPGA as it is mapped by the robot.
+You will also extend the work you did in Lab 3, using the FPGA to draw the full maze on a VGA monitor.

 Before the lab, split your team into two groups.
-One group will work on on radio component and the other on the FPGA component.
-Preferably, the FPGA group will not be the same group members who did the drawing component of Lab 3.
+One group will work on the radio component and the other on the FPGA component.
+Preferably, the FPGA group will *not* contain the group members who did the maze drawing component of Lab 3.
+We would like everyone to get experience with the VGA elements of this course.
+Note the each group has it own pre-lab assignment.

+For the final portion of the lab, the work done with the radio will be combined with the work done with the FPGA.
 Using the Nordic nRF24L01+ transceivers and the corresponding Arduino RF24 library, you will get the robot and video controller to talk to each other.
-At the end of this lab, you should ideally be able to send messages from one Arduino to the receiving Arduino (simulating actual maze information) and have the FPGA show it on the monitor.
+You should ideally be able to send messages from one Arduino to the other Arduino (simulating actual maze information) and have the FPGA display the received data on the monitor.

 ### Documentation
 Throughout this lab and ALL labs, remember to document your progress on your website.
 Add anything that you think might be useful to the next person doing the lab.
 This may include helpful notes, code, schematics, diagrams, videos, and documentation of results and challenges of this lab.
 You will be graded on the thoroughness and readability of these websites.

 Remember, all labs are mandatory; attendance will be taken at every lab.
-All labs will require you to split into two sub-teams, be sure to note on the website what work is carried out by whom.
+All labs will require you to split into two sub-teams, so be sure to note on the website what work is carried out by whom.

 ***